woocommerce/woocommerce/docs/contributing-docs/style-guide.md

 - Use the H2 style for main headings to be programmatically listed in the articles table of contents.
 - File names and directory paths should be stylized as code per the [HTML spec](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-code-element).
   Example: `/wp-content/uploads/`
-- References to a single directory should have a trailing slash (eg. “/” appended) to the name.
+- References to a single directory should have a trailing slash (eg. "/" appended) to the name.
-  Example: “uploads/“
+  Example: "uploads/"
 - References to repositories should appear without forward slashes and not be formatted in any way.
 The first appearance of a repository in article content should link to the URL of the repository source whenever possible.
-  Example: “[woocommerce-blocks](https://github.com/woocommerce/woocommerce-blocks)” followed by “woocommerce-blocks”
+  Example: "[woocommerce-blocks](https://github.com/woocommerce/woocommerce-blocks)" followed by "woocommerce-blocks"
 - Inline references to functions and command line operations should be formatted as inline code.
-  Example: “Use `dig` to retrieve DNS information.”
+  Example: "Use `dig` to retrieve DNS information."
-- Functions should be styled with “Inline code” formatting and retain upper and lower case formatting as established from their source.
+- Functions should be styled with "Inline code" formatting and retain upper and lower case formatting as established from their source.
   Example: `WP_Query` (not WP_query)

 ### Visual aids